Guides#

 ).

-When creating your implementation, you must pass key hardware attributes to the
+When creating your implementation, pass key hardware attributes to the

 FlashMemory

 base class constructor.
-You will need to read the datasheet for
+Consult the datasheet for your MCU or

 Alignment: The minimum write size and address alignment for the flash hardware, in bytes.
 This dictates how the KVS packs data.